cta-wave/WMAS/tools/wave/docs/usage/usage.md

 a configurable namespace, by default `/_wave/`, which will be used in this usage guide.

+In this document the usage is explained using screenshots from the context of the WMAS project.
+However, practices can be applied to different contexts as well.

 ## Contents

 1. [Creating test sessions](#1-creating-test-sessions)